rhel-labs/instruqt/tuned/01-install-tuned/assignment.md

 </pre>

-We can see that `tuned` is listed under Installed Packages.
-Let's make sure it is enabled:
+We can see `tuned` is listed under Installed Packages.
+We should also make sure it is running and enabled:

 Copy and paste the command below into __> Shell__.